High-heeled shoe

-High-heeled shoes, also known as high heels, are a type of shoe with an angled sole.
+High-heeled shoes, also known as high heels (colloquially shortened to heels), are a type of shoe with an upward-angled sole.
 The heel in such shoes is raised above the ball of the foot.
 High heels cause the legs to appear longer, make the wearer appear taller, and accentuate the calf muscle.

-There are many types of heels in varying colors, materials, styles, and heights.
-High heels have been used in various ways to communicate nationality, professional affiliation, gender, and social status.
-High heels have been an important statement piece of fashion throughout history in the West.
+There are many types of high heels in varying styles, heights, and materials.
+High heels have been used in various ways to convey nationality, professional affiliation, gender, and social status.
+High heels have been an important statement piece of fashion for centuries in the West.

+High heels spread from equestrian origins with the 10th century Persian galesh to wider fashion use.
 In early 17th-century Europe, high heels were a sign of masculinity and high social status.
-It wasn't until the end of the century that this trend spread to women's fashion.
+Towards the end of the century, the trend began to spread to women's fashion.
 By the 18th century, high-heeled shoes had split along gender lines.
-By this time, heels for men were chunky squares attached to riding boots or tall formal dress boots, while women's high heels were narrow and pointy and often attached to slipper-like dress shoes (similar to modern heels).
-By the 20th century, high heels with a slim profile represented femininity; however, a thick high heel on a boot or clog was still acceptable for men.
+By this time, heels for men were chunky squares attached to riding boots or tall formal dress boots, while women's high heels were narrow, pointy, and often attached to slipper-like dress shoes (similar to modern heels).
+By the 20th century, high heels with a slim profile represented femininity; however, a thick high heel on a boot or clog was still socially acceptable for men.
 Until the 1950s, shoe heels were typically made of wood, but in recent years they have been made of a variety of materials including leather, suede, and plastic.

-Wearing high heels is associated with greater risk of falls, musculoskeletal pain, the development of foot deformities and varicose veins.
+Wearing high heels is associated with greater risk of falls, musculoskeletal pain, development of foot deformities, and varicose veins.

 History

-Pre-1700s

-Platformed footwear has a long history dating as far back as ancient Egypt, though it is unknown when the platforms made their first appearance.
-In ancient Egypt, wearing very thick-soled sandals was an indication of upper-class status.
-Butchers in ancient Egypt also elevated themselves by wearing platformed sandals to keep blood away from their feet.
-In Manchu China during the Qing dynasty platformed shoes, with the elevation in the center of the sole rather than at the heel, were worn by higher-status women.
+Pre-18th century

-The Persian cavalry wore galesh, a kind of boot with heels, in order to ensure their feet stayed in the stirrups.
-Heeled shoes also helped keep Persian arrow-shooting riders, who stood up on galloping horses, safe.
+Starting in the 10th century, the Persian cavalry wore galesh, a kind of boot with heels, to ensure their feet stayed in the stirrups.
+Heeled shoes also ensured the safety of Persian arrow-shooting riders, while standing up on galloping horses.
 This utility of the heel for horseback riders has been preserved in the Western cowboy boot.
-Before the Industrial age, owning horses was an indicator of wealth, as their maintenance was expensive and time-consuming.
-As a result, wearing heels was traditionally associated with wealth.
-This practical use of the heel has set the standard for most horseback riding shoes throughout history and into the present day.
+Wearing heels became associated with wealth because of its traditional connection with horseback riding, which was expensive and time-consuming.
+This practical use of the heel set the standard for most horseback riding shoes throughout history and into the present day.